The Gun (basketball): History

 The Gun was invented by John Joseph in 1998, although the first basketball Gun was not purchased until 1999 by the University of Florida.
-As of 2020, almost 28,000 basketball Guns are being used by high schools, colleges, and the NBA.
+As of 2025, over 38,000 basketball Guns are being used by high schools, colleges, and the NBA.
 Joseph had previously invented a non-automated rebounding device known as the "Shoot-A-Way," for which he filed a patent for in 1984.
 Like the Shoot-A-Way, the Gun has a "collection net [that] can be adjusted from 11 feet to 14 feet to force players to shoot with the right amount of arch depending on where they are shooting from."
 Although unlike the Shoot-A-Way, which used tracks to return the ball to the player, the Gun returns the ball by shooting the ball back to the player at a previously set speed and time, this function allows for the player to take up to 1800 shots every hour.
 This function also allows for a ball to be passed every two seconds, which allows a player to take 200 shots in 10 minutes.
-Currently there are two models of the basketball Gun invented by John Joseph; the Gun 6000 and the Gun 8000.
+Currently there are 4 models of the basketball Gun invented by John Joseph; The Gun 6000, The Gun 8000, The Gun 10K, The Gun 12K, The Gun 14X Smart Pass.

 The Gun 6000

-The Gun 6000 is the basic model invented by John Joseph in 1998.
-The Gun rebounds the player’s missed or made shots, and then it passes the ball back to the player for another shot.
-This model includes "a timing device so [players] can determine the distance and the speed of [their] return passes."
-The Gun 6000 also keeps track of shots taken, shots made, and the percentage of made shots.
+The Gun 6000 is a basketball shooting machine developed by Shoot-A-Way and released in 1998.
+Designed by John Joseph, the model was built to rebound both made and missed shots and return the ball to the player for continuous shooting.
+Features included a timing device that allowed players to adjust the distance and speed of return passes, along with shot tracking for attempts, makes, and shooting percentage.

 The Gun 8000

-The Gun 8000 is a more advanced model invented by John Joseph, which was released on September 1, 2009.
-This model includes several new features including: a touch pad of where the player wants the pass directed, a time delay button, the ability to input a set number of passes from a given spot before the Gun moves to the next one, as well as a button that won’t allow the machine to move to the next spot until the player has made a set number of shots from his/her current spot.
-The Gun 8000 also allows the user to print out a receipt of his/her makes, attempts, and percentage.
+The Gun 8000 is a basketball shooting machine developed by Shoot-A-Way and released on September 1, 2009.
+Designed by John Joseph, the model introduced a touchpad for selecting pass locations, a time-delay feature between passes, and the ability to set the number of passes from each spot before the machine rotates.
+It also included a mode that required players to make a set number of shots before the machine advanced to the next location.
+The Gun 8000 allowed users to print a receipt summarizing shooting statistics such as makes, attempts, and percentages.